ITRS-Group/cordial/gdna/README.md

 If all of the above steps work, you are ready to go!

-You can now run `gdna` in the background, collecting data and reporting according to the schedule y9ou have chose - we recommend the default 15 minutes - and seeding email reports as desired:
+You can now run `gdna` in the background, collecting data and reporting according to the schedule y9ou have chose - we recommend the default 15 minutes - and sending email reports as desired:

 ```bash
 cd .../suitable/working/directory